 Client Consent for Sharing Data Forms

-In addition to posting the HMIS Consumer Notice, Partner Aagencies are required to have clients sign a client consent form if the client’s data are shared in the system.
+In addition to posting the HMIS Consumer Notice, Partner Agencies are required to have clients sign a client consent form if the client’s data are shared in the system.
 The form requires clients to authorize the electronic sharing of their personal information with other Partner Agencies that participate in HMIS when data sharing is appropriate for client service.

 Data Protocols